tfiosecmtv/cs6111_hw1/README.md

 # E6111 Project 1
 This is our README of our project 1.
 We achieve over 0.9 threshold of precision each time with our query augmentation method.
+We have commented the code with detail with explanation for each functions and commands.

 ## Authors
 Richard Han(dh3062)